User Guide#

 Example application: comparing different regionalization methods#

-In this section, we will walk through an example application where we compare gower vs. kmeans clustering for parameter regionalization in VPU 09, using selected ngen and StreamCat attributes.
+In this section, we will walk through an example application where we compare gower vs. kmeans clustering for parameter regionalization in VPU 09 (see CONUS VPU map in Paratermeter regionalization), using selected ngen and StreamCat attributes.

 0. Prepare configuration files#